 4. Beneficiary institution shall adopt risk-based internal policies, procedures and controls for identifying and handling in-coming wire transfers that are not accompanied by complete originator information.
 The incomplete originator information may be considered as a factor in assessing whether the transaction is suspicious and whether it merits reporting to FMU or termination thereof is necessary.
-Banks/DFIs as for possible, shall determine that cross border transactions on behalf of customers are in compliance with the regulations of other country (originator's country).
 Banks/ DFIs shall remain cautious when entering into relationship or transactions with institutions which do not comply with the standard requirements set out for wire transfers by limiting or even terminating business relationship.